ffahleraz/sliding-window-protocol/README.md

 ## How Sliding Window Protocol Works
 <img src="sliding-window-protocol.gif">

+We implemented the Sliding Window Protocol using Selective Repeat Protocol that requires the receiver to receive out of order data.
+Because of this requirement, the receiver must be able to buffer the packets.
+This protocol retransmits the data under 2 condition:
+1. The receiver received the packet, but the packet(s) are not ACKed.
+We assume that the packet(s) are lost in transmission, hence the sender retransmits the packet.
+2. The receiver received the packet, but the packet(s) are invalid or rejected by the receiver.
+Then the receiver sends NAK to notify the sender to begin retransmission immediately.

+Sender and receiver has their own respective window to mark Last Acknowledgement Received, Last Frame Sent, and Last Frame Received, Largest Acceptable Frame.
+First the sender sends all the sequence in the window and waits for each ACK.
+If the ACK was received, the sender will move the LAR and the LFS by one sequence.
+When the receiver accepts a frame, it will automatically move the LFR and LAF by one sequence and able to receive.

 ## Documentation
 In our program, we implemented the program to actually do the sliding window protocol on **UDP socket** using **C++**.
 We create helper functions that are responsible to create and read frame, and create and read ACKs.
 We also implemented the sliding window in each corresponding file (`recvfile.cpp` and `sendfile.cpp`) that handles everything from sending ACK if the frame valid, resend the frame if timeout occurs, and resend the frame right away if NAK is received.